nikbearbrown/INFO-7375-Computational-Skepticism-and-AI/Modules/Module_3/Bagheshri_Suresh_Kumar/README.md

 Jupyter notebook - https://colab.research.google.com/drive/1d6nrUM-37lut6gMFCGgnlmCen-iL0zoV

+Week 4 - Created a video for hands on tutorial .
+Topic - Types of Bias.
+(Script Writing + Video tutorial)

-Week 4 - Working on creating video tutorials based on the hands-on exercises created.
+Week 5 - Working on refining the script of video tutorial for types of bias.
+Creating new hands-on tutorial for bias detection methodologies.

 # Module 3: Bias Detection in AI Systems